fineanmol/plant-tree/README.md

-🌳 Updated on Mon, 20 Jan 2025 17:55:03 GMT
+🪴 Updated on Tue, 21 Jan 2025 17:44:11 GMT

-> "Truth can only be found in one place: the code."
+> "Code is like humor.
+When you have to explain it, it's bad."